sdb/scuml/README.md

     Graphviz(diagram.toDot)

 Note that the `Graphviz` method is not part of this library.
-I'll add a gist later on with the full source code for this example.
+Check out this [gist](https://gist.github.com/1086537) for the full source code of this example.

 The image rendered by Graphviz: